-5 Marketing Questions For Your Company to Review Before 2019
+5 Marketing Questions For Your Company to Review Before the New Year

 Posted by Caty Smart on Dec 12, 2018 4:03:34 PM

-2018 is almost over and, even though a handful of companies started planning their 2019 marketing strategies during Q2 or Q3, it's better late than never!
+The year is almost over and, even though a handful of companies started planning their new marketing strategies during Q2 or Q3, it's better late than never!
 Here are five marketing questions for your company to review before the new year:

 1. Does your website reflect what your sales team is saying?

 It should come as no surprise that your marketing team and your sales team should be aligned in your efforts.
 If your website says one thing, but your sales team is saying another, this will only confuse your potential customers and often turn them away.
 Your website and sales team should be reflecting the same mission statement, core values, current product promotions and obviously, a transparent sales process.